this space

 - Andrew Filmer, Curator Performance Space Exhibition PQ23

 «(Q)ueer volumes are full of the pleasure, tenderness and excitement of opening worlds.
-Hacked scanners, misused models, lumpy bodies all create glimmering deviations, which rotate as alternative volumetrics.» (Pritchard 2022, 165)
+Hacked scanners, misused models, lumpy bodies all create glimmering deviations, which rotate as alternative volumetrics.» (Helen V. Pritchard, in Volumetric Regimes, 2022, 165)

 Reorienting MR technologies towards scenographic and performative practices (rather than solely as immersive experiences and interactive design tools) foreground “pluriversal” worldings (Escobar 2020) and "the porous boundaries between different orders of world, and between bodies and worlds."
 (Thornett 2020, 103)

-Our research creation process engages with archival materials, site-specific methods (attuning our selves to the spatial history of our site), and the dramaturgy of technologies of capture; 3D scanning processes (with applications such as Polycam), and the use of volumetric video capturing (DepthKit). this space is for you/ cet espace est pour toi is experienced with a Varjo-XR3 headset.
-Our use of the "pass-through" in the headmounted display (HMD) explores the potential that MR spaces have to stage queer orientations with digital materialities (Ahmed 2006), and how technologies of capture can afford and reveal a more tender relationship with the atmospherics of place.
+Our research creation process engaged with archival materials, site-specific methods (attuning our selves to the spatial history of our site), and the dramaturgy of technologies of capture; 3D scanning processes (with applications such as Polycam), and the use of volumetric video capturing (DepthKit). this space is for you/ cet espace est pour toi is experienced with a Varjo-XR3 head mounted display (HMD), which features a pass-through - the ability to experience the superimposition or augmentation of virtual material and data in a physical place.
+The theme of disorientation became central to the dramaturgical ethos of working with the Varjo XR3.

 «Queer becomes a matter of how things appear, how they gather, how they perform, to create the edges of spaces and worlds.» (Ahmed 2006, 167)